Breyer Animal Creations: Collector value of products

+Collector Clubs

+In 2012, Breyer introduced its Collector Club.
+The Collector Club offers access to different specialty clubs, including the Vintage Collector Club, Stablemates Collector Club, and The Premiere Collection.
+It also offers members access to limited run models, exclusive sales, giveaways, special events, and an annual Just About Horses magazine.

+The Premier Collection debuts 3 brand new sculptures annually.
+These models are painted to a higher standard than regular run models.
+This club also includes a bonus Stablemates model which are either brand new pieces or the first miniaturized version of a Traditional scale favorite.
+Every member also receives a sketch of the first Premier model.

+The Vintage Club is a limited-membership club that focuses on a blend of models, decorations, and finishes from the past and today.
+The Vintage Club releases four models throughout the year.
+Each model comes with its own Certificate of Authenticity.

+The Stablemates Club debuts a new sculpture, a gambler's choice (a random ship of one of three or four colors on the same horse), and a fresh take on a G1 original model from circa 1975, along with other beautiful models.
+Six total releases are spread throughout the year.

 BreyerFest

 BreyerFest was first held in 1989 and since then has been held annually in July at the Kentucky Horse Park in Lexington, Kentucky.
 This popular event is a three-day festival for model horse collectors of all ages.
 During this event, attendees can purchase special run Breyer models sold only at Breyerfest, purchase RR (Regular Run) and retired models from Breyer and dealers in attendance, and participate in large model horse shows.
 In addition, there are classes on how to paint, customize, and repair models as well as lectures on collecting and judging them.
 Special guests of honor, usually renowned trainers and famous horses, are also present and perform for the attendees.
 Typically, the equine guest of honor has been previously represented by a Breyer model horse.
 A live auction is held each year featuring one-of-a-kind model horses created by Breyer and sold to the highest bidder, often for thousands of dollars.
-A silent auction for rare or customized models and model horse related accessories is also held.
+A silent auction for rare or customized models and model horse-related accessories is also held.
 Included in the purchase price of a 3-day ticket is a Traditional-scale "Celebration" model, and 1-day ticket holders receive a Stablemate-scale model.
 Each BreyerFest has a unique theme, upon which many or all of the special-run models are designed.

+World Equestrian Games

+In 2010, Breyer produced special models for the FEI World Equestrian Games.
+This was the first time WEG was held outside of Europe in Lexington, KY.
+Breyer created the 2010 Games Stablemates Assortment that came with eight miniature horses representing the eight disciplines seen at the games: jumping, eventing, dressage, reining, endurance, driving, vaulting, and para-dressage.
+In addition, a large Traditional size model, Esprit was sculpted by Kathleen Moody and released specifically for WEG.